 This is a story of how cannabis became a big part of the Jamaican culture, and how the two influenced the world.

-Jamaica is a small island nation located in the Caribbean Sea right underneath Cuba.
+Jamaica is a small island nation located in the Caribbean Sea.
 It is a charming little place filled with welcoming people, beautiful beaches and, more importantly, some of the best weed in the world.

 But don’t call it weed in front of any Jamaicans, as they’ll correct you with their preferred term for cannabis—ganja.

-Jamaica is the go-to destination for many people that are looking for a place where they can relax, spend time high up in the mountains and go down to the beach all in the same day.
+Jamaica is the go-to destination for many people looking for a place to relax, spend time high up in the mountains and go down to the beach all in the same day.

 However, Jamaica holds something even more unique that you won’t find anywhere else in the world:

-A one-of-a-kind religion that has spread like a wildfire across the world and gained many supporters in the most various places.
+A one-of-a-kind religion that has spread like a wildfire across the world and gained many supporters in various places.

 Return to the Promised Land